Astyanax acatlanensis: Etymology

 The type locality of A. acatlanensis is the Río Acatlán, Puebla, México, and the suffix "-ensis" denotes a location of origin.
 The reason for the genus name Astyanax was not made clear in the original literature, but the name itself originates from the Iliad, a famous Greek epic poem; Astyanax was a Trojan prince, the son of famed warrior Hector.
+The allusion possibly lies in the scales of type species Astyanax argentatus, which are large and armor-like.

 Astyanax acatlanensis is not widely known under a particular common name, but is usually referred to as the Acatlán tetra, given its type locality.

 Distribution and habitat

-Given its recent addition to the genus, the range of A. acatlanensis has not been studied extensively.
+Because it is a recent addition to the genus, the range of A. acatlanensis has not been studied extensively.
 As of its nomination, it was only known from the Río Acatlán, which is its type locality, and the Río Jía, another Mexican river.

 The Río Acatlán is also sometimes called the Tizaa or Tizaac river, depending on location, and is considered to occupy its own sub-basin.
 Tizaa is a word from the Mixtec language that means "river on fire", but literature on the environment of the river itself is lacking.

 The locale of the specimens collected from the Río Jía is described as "1.5 mi (2.4 km) W of Guelatao, Oaxaca, Mexico", but literature regarding the Río Jía is otherwise sparse.